 This is an interesting and quiet walk along the south east shores of Coniston.
 The Top o’ Selside is the highest point above the lake with some great views north along the lake to the Coniston fells.

 After leaving High Nibthwaite and circling the south of Brock Barrow make sure you cross the stile to High Bethecar farm.
 Then recross the wall and 250 m further north take the right fork.
 This takes you over the undulating ridge not the flanks.
+Test your navigation skills whilst your at it, if you can find your way through the maze, particularly in the mist, you can navigate anywhere.

 Your email address will not be published.
 Required fields are marked *